 If you filed tax returns through tax software like Turbo Tax you would be used to uploading scanned documents.
-However, if you used an accountant- the chances are that you needed to provide scanned copies this year.
+However, if you used an accountant- the chances are that you needed to provide scanned copies this year and also 2021.
 Why? because everyone was working from home.
 And it’s too hard to open the office and access the high speed scanner.
 By and large individuals got used to scanning and printing at home.
 The phone apps for scanning work surprisingly well.
 It’ll be interesting to watch if printing and copying reduces within organizations as everyone becomes more comfortable with digital documents.

 Some parts of the economy that were given up for millennials are seeing an upsurge.
 Uber/Lyft is being partly replaced by car buying-just for perceived Covid safety.
 Similarly, millennials realize that working from home needs a decent home so home buying is up.
 Surprisingly manufactured food like cereal is up and cooking at home has picked up.
 Fintech and apps like Robinhood has given a boost to the younger investor.All these changes give hope to B2B suppliers who were experiencing negative sentiment from younger folks pre-Covid.